mainmatter/mainmatter.com/src/posts/2023-12-07-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 # imageAlt:
 ---

-# Adopting Rust: the missing playbook for CTOs and Engineering managers

 If you look for "Rust adoption" in your favorite search engine, most of the content you'll find falls into one of two categories: